meejah/AutobahnPython/examples/running-the-examples.md

 For all the examples, we presume that you are in the `./examples` directory of your autobahn clone, and that the virtualenv in which you've installed Autobahn is activated.
 If you're running your own Crossbar, it runs from `./examples/router` in its own virtualenv.

-The examples usually contain two components:
+The examples usually contain two components, `frontend` and `backend`.

- * frontend
- * backend

-Each component is (usually) provided in two languages:
+Each component is (usually) provided in two languages, Python and Javascript.

- * Python
- * JavaScript

-The JavaScript version can run on the browser or in NodeJS.

 To run an example, you can have two (or three) terminal sessions open with: